 In Marion County the Department has worked to keep pace with the growing population of the county.
 When the Marion County Health Department was established in 1947, Marion County’s population was approximately 35,000, growing from the 1940 census of 31,000 to 38,000 in 1950.
 County health department staff consisted of 13 full-time and one part-time employee.

 Facilities have kept pace as well as staffing.
 The county health department was initially located on the ground floor of Ocala’s "Baptist Witness” building located at the Northeast corner of East Fort King and Osceola Street.
 There were no clinics operating outside of Ocala.
 Public health workers worked out of the building until 1964, when they moved into a new, 11,000-square-foot facility on what is now Southwest First Avenue.
-The department remained in that building until 1988, when it moved into its current 60,000-square-foot facility.
-The health department also serves residents in locations across the county, providing WIC and nutrition services in Belleview and Reddick.
+The department remained in that building until 1988, when it moved into its current 60,000-square-foot facility at 1801 SE 32nd Ave. in Ocala.
+The health department also serves residents in locations across the county, providing WIC and nutrition services in Belleview and Reddick as well as dental services at 1501 W. Silver Springs Blvd. in Ocala.